-Complaint, the NCAA and CLC moved again to dismiss certain right-of-publicity claims, but those motions were denied in full.14
+breach of contract claims, but with leave to amend.
+12 After the filing of the Consolidated Amended Complaint, the NCAA and CLC moved again to dismiss certain right-of-publicity claims, but those motions were denied in full.

-EA filed an interlocutory appeal of its anti-SLAPP motion, and this Court stayed further proceedings as to EA in Keller pending that appeal.15 Over a dozen amici participated, highlighting the national significance of the case.
+EA filed an interlocutory appeal of its anti-SLAPP motion, and this Court stayed further proceedings as to EA in Keller pending that appeal.
+Over a dozen amici participated, highlighting the national significance of the case.
 The amici included virtually every major professional sports players association, the Screen Actors Guild, the Motion Picture Association of America, and numerous publishing companies.
-In July 2013, the Ninth Circuit affirmed this Court's ruling in full.16 The Court rejected all of EA's First Amendment defenses, including the argument that its use of Keller's likeness was protected as a transformative use.17 EA filed a petition for certiorari in the United States Supreme Court, but agreed to dismissal of its petition in connection with the EA Settlement.18 The decision has become a leading right-of-publicity case in the country, defining the law for the Ninth Circuit, California state courts, and courts across the country.19
+In July 2013, the Ninth Circuit affirmed this Court's ruling in full.
+15 The Court rejected all of EA's First Amendment defenses, including the argument that its use of Keller's likeness was protected as a transformative use.
+EA filed a petition for certiorari in the United States Supreme Court but agreed to dismissal of its petition in connection with the EA Settlement.
+The decision has become a leading right-of-publicity case in the country, defining the law for the Ninth Circuit, California state courts, and courts across the country.
+18

-ROP Plaintiffs Prepare For Trial.
+C. ROP Plaintiffs Prepare For Trial.

-Although their case was stayed as to EA pending the appeal of the Court's anti-SLAPP decision, ROP Plaintiffs pursued discovery from the NCAA, the CLC, and third parties, and monitored and processed EA discovery, to prepare for trial and minimize discovery on remand.
-The following is a brief summary of the discovery sought and obtained.
+Although their case was stayed as to EA pending the appeal of the Court's anti-SLAPP decision, ROP Plaintiffs pursued discovery from the NCAA, CLC, and third parties, and monitored and processed EA discovery, to prepare for trial and minimize discovery on remand.
+The following is a brief summary of the discovery sought and obtained: